fedorkosilov/literate-parakeet/README.md

 - Authenticated users are able to configure (list, create, update and delete) webhooks that would get called when a new project entry is added to database by any user.
 Payload of that webhook is the same as the actual entry in JSON format
 - Users are authenticated with a token in Authorization request header, eg. Authorization: Token foobar
 - Django admin is able to create new users and tokens from Django Admin panel
+- Webhooks are send outside of the request response cycle